 Blood pressure tends to rise with age unless taking steps to prevent or control it.
 Several conditions favor and contribute to the cause of hypertension.

 12 Causes of Hypertension

-Primary or essential hypertension is in about 90 to 95 percent individuals with high blood pressure.
-There is no identifiable hypertension cause, it develops gradually over several years.
+Primary or essential hypertension is in about 90 to 95 percent of individuals with high blood pressure.
+There is no identifiable hypertension cause; it develops gradually over several years.

 Secondary hypertension is in about 5 to 10 percent individual with high blood pressure.
-There is an identifiable underlying condition that causes hypertension, it develops suddenly.
-The various health conditions causes hypertension are kidney problems, adrenal gland tumors, and congenital blood vessel defects.
+There is an identifiable underlying condition that causes hypertension; it develops suddenly.
+The various health conditions that cause hypertension are kidney problems, adrenal gland tumors, and congenital blood vessel defects.

 5 Causes of Primary or Essential Hypertension

 Even though we do not know the exact cause of high blood pressure; still, various studies show there are some health traits that can contribute to the causes.

 - Salt-sensitive individuals - are more likely to develop water retention, which in turn causes elevated blood pressure.
 A study confirms that the majority of people with hypertension are oversensitive to salt.

 - Abnormality in the arteries – the majority of the hypertensive have some particular defect in the arteries.
 The abnormalities are arterial stiffness (lack of elasticity) and narrow.
 Narrowing or stiffening of arteries leads to rising in blood pressure.
 Narrowing of arteries is due to aging and other health conditions such as diabetes, cholesterol, etc.